tp1de/ioBroker.ems-esp/README.md

 ## km200

 Unlike the km200 adapter the fields to be used could be defined by the respective csv-file within the adapter instance parameters.
 For 1st adapter start it is recommended to use a "*" so select all km200 data-fields.
 The adapter then creates a km200.csv file within ../iobroker-data/ems-esp/{instance} directory.
-This file can be used for next start of adapter-instance.Not needed lines (fields) can be deleted to reduce the number of km200-fields to be read.
-(Make a copy)
+This file can be used for next start of adapter-instance.
+Not needed lines (fields) can be deleted to reduce the number of km200-fields to be read.
+(Make a copy & rename the file)

 ## km200 recordings (energy and temperature statistics)